 1. Students are required to call (510) 522-3858 or email their teachers if they are going to be absent from class.

-3. Dropped students will have to re-register and pay the registration fee again.
+3. Dropped students will have to re-register.

 Concurrent students please see the concurrent section for attendance information.